A Idioms

 - to be to the harm of (someone or something)

-The man worked very hard and made much money but it was at the expense of his family life and health.
+The man was very successful but it was at the expense of his family and health.

 at the latest